FX OPTIONS

 • Cap Margin Call Risk

-Some strategies can limit potential mark-to-market losses and can potentially reduce exposure to unexpected or unwanted margin calls.
+Certain strategies can limit mark-to-market losses and reduce exposure to unexpected and unwanted margin calls.

 Risks and Potential Disadvantages